AsgardCms/Documentation/v3/getting-started/docker.md

 To switch off or adjust for a different platform, edit `/docker/app/enabled-xdebug.ini`.

 After making xdebug changes, you will need to rebuild the images for the containers.
-Changed to the `/docker` directory and run `./build` to rebuild the containers.
-After, re-run the containers with `./dcp up` in the root directory.
+Run `./dcp build` to rebuild the images, followed by `./dcp rs` to restart the containers.

 ## <a name="blackfireio" class="anchor" href="#blackfireio">Blackfire.io</a>